sleander94/hunt-for-legends/README.md

 ## Features

 - Select from one of three levels and hunt for the characters listed.
-- Enter your name upon completetion to see how your time compares to other players.
+- Enter your name upon completion to see how your time compares to other players.
 - View leaderboards for each level and play again from the same screen.

 ## Technologies Used